adel-rihan/Flutter/README.md

 # Color Screen

-Simple app that shows colors grid and when color clicked the app navigates to a screen with this color
+Simple app that shows colors grid and when color clicked the app navigates to a screen with this color.